Purchase Furniture Journal entry is to record asset purchases.

 Depending on the circumstances, furniture purchases can be either inventory or fixed assets for the buyer.

-If the Entity is in the business of buying and resale Furniture, then the appropriate classification will be Inventory.
+If the Entity buys and resells Furniture, the appropriate classification will be Inventory.

 On the contrary, if the Furniture Purchases are for building interior design, they will be part of the non-current asset (Fixed asset).

-Accounting requires recording all financial transactions in the books of accounts.
+Accounting requires recording all financial transactions in the books of account.

 Estimated reading time: 7 minutes